 The meteorologists were right.
-This bank holiday is a real scorcher and that means you’ll need ways to keep cool – and we're not just talking about the best fans.
-Although they do help.
+This current period is a real scorcher and that means you’ll need ways to keep cool – and we're not just talking about the best fans or even the best portable air conditioner.
+Although they do help, especially air conditioners.

 After sweating through the UK’s last heatwave and dousing ourselves with the hosepipe followed by half an hour in Tesco's frozen food aisle, we came to the conclusion that there must be a better way to keep cool when the temperature rises.
 And there is.
 In fact there are many ways.

 Below you’ll find a varied smattering of products from fans and portable air-con units to the more exotic likes of cooling vests, face sprays and garden misters.

 Scroll further to the bottom of the page for our handy guide to keeping cool without the aid of any tech.
 Well, mostly.

 We don’t usually have much call for portable air conditioners in the UK but you can bet that if we get more regular heatwaves – as we’ve had during the past two years – we’ll be snapping up both portable and built-in air-con units by the truck load.

 This MeacoCool portable AC is perfect for rooms up to 28m² and this writer can vouch that it works amazingly well, especially if you sit a few feet away and angle the vents correctly.
 I set it to its minimum 16˚C and it was like sitting in a car with the AC on full blast.
 Instant relief.